 Yes - all the information on the ENERGY STAR website is considered public information and may be freely distributed or copied.
 We only ask that you reference our website as your source.
+The proper sourcing is: U.S. Environmental Protection Agency, ENERGY STAR program.
 The U.S. Government retains a nonexclusive, royalty-free license to publish or reproduce these documents, or allow others to do so, for U.S. Government purposes.
 These documents may be freely distributed and used for non-commercial, scientific, and educational purposes.

 Anyone educating consumers about ENERGY STAR (such as the media, environmental organizations, or writers) may obtain permission to use the ENERGY STAR logo as long as it is in the context of "Look for this label, it means the product/home/building is energy efficient."
-E-mail us at email@example.com to request such permission.
+Contact us to request such permission.